STEM Sprouts was created to promote and encourage early learners to thrive in STEM subjects from the earliest of age.

 10. Professional Development:

-• We encourage teachers and educators working in Early Education STEM programs to pursue specific training and continuing education courses to effectively implement these curricula and will accept applications for continuing education and professional development seminars and courses.
+We encourage teachers and educators working in Early Education STEM programs to pursue specific training and continuing education courses to implement these curricula effectively.
+We will accept applications for continuing education and professional development seminars and classes.

 11. Resources: